influxdata/docs-v2/content/influxdb/v2.1/reference/internals/data-retention.md

 This service is designed to automatically delete "expired" data and optimize disk usage without any user intervention.

-By default, the retention enforcement service runs every 30 minutes, but you can custom-configure how often the service runs with the [`storage-retention-check-interval`](/influxdb/v2.1/reference/config-options/#storage-retention-check-interval) configuration option.
+By default, the retention enforcement service runs every 30 minutes.
+You can
+configure this interval with the [`storage-retention-check-interval`](/influxdb/v2.1/reference/config-options/#storage-retention-check-interval) configuration option.